 Mr. Elling provides counsel and representation across the spectrum of government contract matters, including bid protests, claims, prime contractor-subcontractor disputes, small business contracting programs, suspension and debarment, as well as civil false claims.

 Mr. Elling also has substantial experience in due diligence in connection with the merger and acquisition of government contractors, as well as post-transaction matters such as novations.
+He also has extensive experience in compliance requirements associated with the U.S. Small Business Administration’s (SBA) government contracting programs.

 Mr. Elling also has extensive experience in related areas such as:

-Mr. Elling brings a strategic perspective to government contracts matters.
+Mr. Elling brings a broad, strategic perspective to government contracts matters.
 He advises clients on the impact legal issues will have upon planned and ongoing programs and helps them identify and implement efficient and cost-effective solutions.
-As an Army trial attorney in the 1990s, Mr. Elling was an early advocate of alternative dispute resolution to resolve disputes while maintaining a positive working relationship between the government and its contractors, including a successful resolution of a large defective pricing claim covering multiple years of the M1 Abrams Main Battle Tank program.
+As an Army trial attorney in the 1990s, Mr. Elling was an early advocate of alternative dispute resolution to resolve disputes while maintaining a positive working relationship between the government and its contractors.
+His accomplishments included a successful resolution of a large defective pricing claim covering multiple years of the M1 Abrams Main Battle Tank program.
 Prior to his retirement from active military service in 2002, Mr. Elling held a number of government contract and litigation assignments, including chief of the Commercial Litigation Branch, U.S. Army Litigation Division and assistant general counsel (ethics and fiscal policy), Department of the Army.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.